 We prefer ¾ length zippers but the ankle length zippers make sense to keep the weight down.
 The zippered ankles will make it over most shoes but you’ll struggle to get them over bigger boots.
 We really liked how the velcro tabs kept the cuffs from flapping about.

-If you prefer your pants a little less fitted then bear in mind that these are a slim fit so you may want to go up a size.
+If you’re wearing winter hiking pants then bear in mind that these are a slim fit so you may want to go up a size.
 These are great “just in case” pants that won’t budge the needle when you weigh your gear.

 At a Glance: